ComLangDevelopment/WG-Papers/Embedded/03-EmbeddedOperations.md

 The Discord Channel shall contain information about the Mailing List and should be used to hold general discussions which do not hold considerable meaning to any paper for the
  Embedded Working Group to discuss.
 Non-members of the Working Group may also use this channel to submit papers to the working group, as required by Governance.
-Discussions about such papers with there presenter, may take place in this channel.
+Discussions about such papers with the presenter may take place in this channel.

 ### Meetings